How to grow a ginger plant

 Ginger is a root vegetable with a fresh, spicy flavour.
 It's used in a number of dishes, including curries, stir-fries, salads and smoothies.
 It has powerful anti-cancer and anti-inflammatory properties and is a great digestive aid, making it a fantastic choice for the home grower.

 Ginger is native to tropical and subtropical forests of south-east Asia.
-However it's easy to grow in the UK, as long as it's grown in a frost free spot, such as in a greenhouse or conservatory.
-Ginger needs warmth, so is best grown as an annual although it's possible to overwinter ginger if you keep it in a centrally heated home.
-In warm climates, ginger does best in partial shade but it will tolerate more sun with British temperatures.
-Move to partial shade if conditions become hot and sunny in summer.
+However it's easy to grow in the UK, as long as it's grown in a warm, sheltered and frost-free spot, such as in a greenhouse or conservatory.
+Ginger needs warmth, so is best grown as an annual although it's possible to overwinter ginger if you keep it indoors.
+In hot climates, ginger does best in partial shade but it will tolerate more sun with British temperatures.
+Move to partial shade if conditions become too hot and sunny in summer.

 How to grow a ginger plant at home

 To grow ginger at home, pick up some fresh ginger root from your supermarket or grocery store – it's usually sold alongside herbs or with garlic and chillies.
 Check the root over carefully, choosing a firm, plum root with 'eyes', which are the developing ginger stems.
-Plant this in shallow compost in a seed tray and keep in a warm spot for up to six weeks, until the shoots have developed.
+Also bear in mind that supermarket ginger may have been treated with a chemical to stop growth, but this can be removed by soaking the root for a few hours.
+Plant the roots in shallow compost in a seed tray and keep in a warm spot until the shoots have developed.
 Pot on into a fresh pot, topping up with compost as the stems grow.
-Keep well watered. your ginger should be ready to harvest in autumn.
+Keep well watered.
+Your ginger should be ready to harvest in autumn.

 Where to grow ginger